 I see Jonny, he’s petting the beautiful Burmese cat in Warneford Road.
 He says he thinks it’s so fine looking it could probably win Crufts even though it isn’t a dog.

 Further down, at the house with the threadbare Union-Jack doormat, an elderly woman with a tomato stain on her beige duffle coat asks me whether I’ve seen the bin men.
-"I’m seventy-six years old," she says, "They shouldn’t do this to me.
+“I’m seventy-six years old” she says, “They shouldn’t do this to me.
 It’s upsetting.
 I put it out and they’ve missed me again!”
 I tell the woman I haven’t seen the bin men, just the Wheelie Wash man who comes along in their wake.
-I hand her her mail: promotional material from Boots about health and beauty products that can ‘Supercharge Your Wellbeing.’
-"I’ll not be needing that!" she says, "It’s going straight in the bin—if it’ll fit!"
+I hand her her mail: promotional material from Boots about health and beauty products that can supercharge Your wellbeing.
+“I’ll not be needing that!” she says, “It’s going straight in the bin—if it’ll fit!”